-This project is an analysis in the LIFE-Adult study sample, a longitudinal, two-wave, population-based study conducted in the city of Leipzig, Germany from 2011 until 2021.
+This project was an analysis in the LIFE-Adult study sample, a longitudinal, two-wave, population-based study conducted in the city of Leipzig, Germany from 2011 until 2021.
 Baseline characteristics of the LIFE-Adult sample (Loeffler et al. (2015)), the baseline association of hypertension and WHR with voxel-wise WMH volume (Lampe, Zhang, et al. (2019)) and the cross-sectional link between WMH volume and different cognitive domains (Lampe, Kharabian-Masouleh, et al. (2019)) in this sample have been previously published.
-At the time of the stage-1 protocol, we have access to the baseline anthropometric and medical data and have preprocessed and quality-controlled the imaging data of both time points (bias control level 2).
+At the time of the stage-1 protocol, we had access to the baseline anthropometric and medical data and have preprocessed and quality-controlled the imaging data of both time points (bias control level 2).
 We have not gained access to the follow-up anthropometric, medical and cognitive data and have not explored any associations of these measures with WMH volume beyond the baseline investigations cited above.

 Data Availability Plan